 Nature Play Area

-The nature play area will use natural materials to create a playground that stimulates children’s imaginations while teaching them about natural processes.
-Rocks, logs, sand, soil and plants will be integrated and available to be touched and manipulated.
+The nature play area uses natural materials to create a playground that stimulates children’s imaginations while teaching them about natural processes.
+Rocks, logs, soil and plants are integrated and available to be touched and manipulated.
 It will be located near the forested part of the site to take advantage of the existing and restored tree canopy allowing children to make their own adventures.